-One should never forget that the Russians still have an ideological commitment to the communist philosophy -- a philosophy tied to the concept of violent revolution and dictatorship.
-Their system -- without profit motive or religion -- is, in fact, so dull and unproductive that support of revolutionaries is one of the few things that gives meaning to their system.
-But ideology is surely not the only motive.
-The primary consideration for Soviets is likely national defense.
-They must perceive terrorism as a cheap method of destablizing the West, which in turn has positive security implications for the Soviet Union.
+One should never forget that the Russians still have an ideological commitment to the communist philosophy - a and dichership philosophy tied to the concept of violent revolution.
+Their system - without profit motive or religion - is, in fact, so dull and unproductive that the Soviet Union's support of revolutionaries is one of the few things that gives meaning to their system.
+But ideology surely is surely not the conly primary motive.
+The primary consideration for Soviets is likely the national defense.
+They must perceive as a cheap method of destablizing the West, which in turn has positive security implications for the Soviet Union.
 If so, it certainly is a cheap method of defense as compared the the enormous cost of today's modern weapons systems.

-The question remains of what we can do, and what we are doing, to meet this challenge.
+The question remains of what we can do, and what we are doing, to meet the challenge. of terrorism.
 Obviously, there is not a simple answer; however, the following are some things that can make and will make a difference.

-- 1. First the foremost, America must never turn to repression to combat terrorism.
-Some nations in Latin America retorted to brutality, repression and torture to combat terrorism; doing so, they destroyed their own freedom and created societies that are a little better than those behind the Iron Curtain. - 2.
-The alternative to repression is intelligence.
+1. First the foremost, America must never turn to repression to combat terrorism.
+Some nations in Latin America retorted to brutality, repression and torture to combat terrorism; doing so, they destroyed their own freedom and created societies that are a little better than those behind the Iron Curtain.

+- 2. The alternative to repression is intelligence.
 The Reagan Administration is dedicated to rebuilding America's badly damaged intelligence system.
-We are moving to eliminate unwarranted restrictions placed on those who provide the information necessary to combat terrorism and protect our citizens from this threat. - 3.
-We must continue to call the Soviets to task for their support of international terrorism.
-Secretary Haig will continue his leadership role in this area.
+We are moving to eliminate unwarranted restrictions placed on the FBI, the CIA and law enforcers who provide the information necessary to combat terrorism and protect our citizens from this threat. - 3.
+This Administration will continue to call the Soviets to task for their support of international terrorism.
+Section their will continue his telephin role in turate.

+This does not mean pounding on our chest in public, but, nevertheless, we do not intend to let the Soviets off the hook.
 If relations between our nations are to improve, and we hope they do, the Soviets must agree -- at least privately -- to pull back from their support of international terrorism.

 Some people call this linkage.
 Well that's what it is.
-It doesn't preclude any cooperation without an agreement on terrorism, but it does suggest that relations will be better and agreements more substantial if the Soviets are acting in a civilized way.
+It doesn't preclude any cooperation without an agreement on terrorism, but it does suggest that relations wend be better and agreements more substantial if the Soviets were acting in a civilized way.